datameshgroup/fusion/docs/api-reference/fusion-app.md

 200  | OK          | Fusion App processed the request.
 Check `PaymentResponse.Response.Result` for the result of the payment request |
 202  | Accepted    | Fusion App processed the request in events mode.
 Call the [payment events](#payment-events) endpoint for the payment result |
 4xx  | Bad Request | Fusion App was unable to process the request.
 Check the required headers and request body and try again.
 5xx  | Error       | Fusion App was unable to process the request.
-The Sale System should perform [error handling](#error-handling) to retreive the payment result.
+The Sale System should perform [error handling](#error-handling) to retrieve the payment result.

 ### Payment events